patric-liu/corn-classifier/README.md

 Most of the predictions are of organisms found in nature.
 I’m not sure if this is more a reflection of the nature in my dataset or a result of the ResNet model (from the amount of nature categories on the imagenet dataset)

 ## transfer.py

+## FIRST RUN, PROBLEM WITH CODE SO NOT SURE IF RESULTS ARE RELIABLE
 ### description
 transfer.py implements transfer learning.
 Essentially, it takes a pre-trained ResNet50 model, and replaces the final fully connected and output layers with two new, untrained layers.
 The original model had a fully connected layer with 2048 neurons but I took it down to 512 neurons because we only need output neurons instead of 1000.
 Only these last two layers are trained, since the idea is that the pre-trained network has already learned the relevant features.
 Training all 50 layers usually gives better results, but I did not have the computational power or time to do that.